mariodavid/sneferu/README.md

 ### UI Test API

 The UI Test API is the interaction point in the test case that manages screens.
-It allows to open / close screens and retrieve information about opened screens.
+The API allows the developer to open/close screens and retrieve information about opened screens.
 It can be accessed through the `environment` instance via its method `getUiTestAPI()`.
 An example of its usage looks like this:

 ```groovy
 def "UI Test API usage"() {